colehurwitz/akashgit.github.io/research/index.md

 the final step all the detected first stories are passed through a restricted clustering unit that uses cosine similarity to cluster together stories that are on the same topic, hence reducing false alarms.
-Our experiments show that the resultant FSD system performs substantially better than the document-pivoted state-of-art baseline system.
+Our experiments show that the resultant FSD system performs substantially better than the document-pivoted state-of-art baseline system.</div></div>

----